opt command line parserThis document describes opt,

 ->

-what all the available options are, even the obscure ones.
-The prompt
+the available options are, even the obscure ones.
+The

-parameters, and then return to the prompt.
-You can change the parameters and run
+return to the prompt.
+You can change the parameters and

 Usage: birthday [options]